ronaldnguyen/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
 In this project, I created an Active Directory Home Lab environment throught the use of Virtual Machines.
-Using Orcale VM VirtualBox, I created 2 VMs to host the Microsoft Server and a Microsoft client to configure my Active Directory Network.
+Using Orcale VM VirtualBox, I created 2 VMs to host the Microsoft Server and to configure my Active Directory Network as well as one VM for an example Microsoft client.
 After setting up the network environment I ran a Powershell scrip to generate over 1000 users and logged into one of these users on my client VM, giving myself user access to resources on the network.
-This lab can simulate a business onboarding process which automatically creates a unique user access and resources to the business domain upon hiring.
+This lab can simulate a business onboarding process which can automatically create a unique user access and give permitted access to resources to the business domain upon hiring.
 <br />